 The Major Mistake You're Making When Storing Milk in the Fridge

-The temperatures inside a refrigerator can be inconsistent over time, and they fluctuate from place to place, too.
-Just like your oven, your fridge can have hot spots and cool ones.
+Temperatures inside a refrigerator can be inconsistent over time and fluctuate from place to place.
+Just like your oven, your fridge has hot spots and cool ones.
 This affects your food's quality and longevity.

 The worst spot for temperature swings?
-Your refrigerator door, because it's the warmest spot in your fridge.
-Just think: Every time you open the fridge door, you're dragging all the foods stored there into what's likely the hottest room in your house.
-The warmer temps and frequent temperature fluctuations can put food at risk of spoiling, especially milk and cream.
+Your refrigerator door.
+It's the warmest spot in your fridge, after all.
+Just think: Every time you open the fridge door, you're dragging everything stored there into what's likely the hottest room in your house.
+Warmer temperatures and frequent fluctuations can put food at risk of spoiling, especially milk and cream.

 RELATED: 10 Things You Should Not Refrigerate

-Although a gallon or half gallon of milk may fit perfectly in the fridge door bins, the warmer temps may make the liquid curdle before you can possibly drink it.
-Likewise, potentially harmful bacteria grow at these warmer temperatures.
+Although a gallon or half gallon of milk may fit perfectly in the fridge door bins, the warmer temperatures may make the liquid curdle before you can drink it.
+Likewise, potentially harmful bacteria grow at warmer temperatures.
 The longer milk is exposed to the heat of a kitchen, the faster bacteria will grow.

 As for your fridge door compartments, they're the perfect place to store the least perishable foods you have, like ketchup, mustard, soy sauce, salad dressing, jam, and bottled beverages like sparkling water.
-These foods, though they taste better or last longer when cold, are less perishable, meaning they're less likely to spoil quickly because of the warmer temps at the fridge door.
+These foods, though they taste better or last longer when cold, are less perishable, meaning they're less likely to spoil quickly.

 Milk Handling Tips for a Longer Shelf Life